 How do I know if I need a breast lift?

-After 30 years of practice I can tell you that making the recommendation of a breast lift requires experience and good judgment.
-On the one hand why lift a breast with the resulting scars if it is not needed?
-On the other, you will be disappointed if your breasts sag and don’t turn out the way you expected.
+After 30 years of practice I can tell you that recommending a breast lift requires experience and good judgment.
+On one hand, why lift a breast with the resulting scars if it is not needed?
+On the other, you will be disappointed if your breasts continue to sag and don’t turn out the way you expected.
 In many cases, surgeons offer patients “modified” lifts (typically around the areola) that don’t lift at all.
 I always recommend that you visit with several experienced surgeons to help you determine what is best for you to meet your goals.

 Is it possible to get the results of a breast lift without the scars?

-A breast lift is designed to reposition the nipple-areolas, make them smaller if needed and to remove excess breast skin.
-The most powerful and consistent technique to achieve this goal is through a vertical approach with a final lollipop shaped scar.
-The breast cannot be lifted with an incision only around the areola.
+A breast lift is designed to reposition the nipple-areolas, make them smaller if needed and remove excess breast skin.
+The most powerful and consistent technique that can deliver these results is the vertical approach with a final lollipop-shaped scar.
+The breast cannot be truly lifted with an incision only around the areola.
 A “crescent” lift will do absolutely nothing to the final shape of the breast.
-A lift with an inverted T scar or “anchor” scar may be needed in some cases but this should be rare.
+A lift with an inverted-T scar or “anchor” scar may be needed in some cases, but this should be rare.

-No one wants extra scars that are not necessary, but many breast augmentation patients try to avoid a breast lift at all cost even when it is needed.
-This sets them up for a poor result and more surgical procedures in the future.
+No one wants unnecessary scars, but some patients most needing a breast augmentation may try to avoid a breast lift at all costs.
+This sets them up for a less desirable result and more surgical procedures in the future.
 Some surgeons will place too-large implants above the muscle in an attempt to fill out the loose skin and avoid the breast lift that the patient needs but does not want.
-Ultimately this may lead to even more tissue stretching and breast sagging, and require more complex surgeries to fix the problem.
+Ultimately, this may lead to even greater tissue stretching and breast sagging, and require more complex surgeries to fix the problem.
 It is better to have a well-shaped breast with scars that generally fade nicely over time than an implanted breast with an unsatisfactory shape and contour.